-The TNF- $\alpha$ gene is localized on chromosome 6 in the region where the molecules of the major histocompatibility complex of the first (HLA-A, B, C) and second (HLA-DP, DQ, DR) classes are encoded [21].
-The TNFA gene promoter region includes 8 polymorphic regions with single nucleotide substitutions: - 1031T > C, - 863C > A, - 857C > T, - 575G > A, - 376G >A, - 308G> A, - 244G> A, - 238G > A. However, the most significant are the single nucleotide substitutions of guanine for adenine at positions - 308 and - 238, which cause changes in the level of TNF- $\alpha$ production.
-It has been shown that cells of donors homozygous for genotype A / A synthesize 3 times more cytokine than cells of individuals with genotype G / G [26].
+The TNF- α gene is localized on chromosome 6 in the region where the molecules of the major histocompatibility complex of the first (HLA-A, B, C) and second (HLA-DP, DQ, DR) classes are encoded [46].
+The TNFA gene promoter region includes 8 polymorphic regions with single nucleotide substitutions: - 1031T > C, - 863C > A, - 857C > T, - 575G > A, - 376G >A, - 308G > A, - 244G > A, -238G > A. However, the most significant are the single nucleotide substitutions of guanine for adenine at positions - 308 and - 238, which cause changes in the level of TNF- α production.
+It was shown that cells of donors homozygous for genotype A / A synthesize 3 times more cytokine than cells of individuals with genotype G / G [23].
 Another polymorphic region of the TNFA gene that affects cytokine production is 238G> A. However, in this case, the replacement of guanine with adenine leads not to an increase but to a decrease in protein production.
-Stimulation of whole blood cells with lipopolysaccharide showed that cells with the G / A genotype synthesize 1.5 times less TNF- $\alpha$ than cells with the G / G genotype.
+Stimulation of whole blood cells with lipopolysaccharide showed that cells with the G / A genotype synthesize 1.5 times less TNF- α than cells with the G / G genotype.
 Thus, single nucleotide substitutions at positions -308G>A and 238G> A of the TNFA gene are associated with an increase and decrease in the expression level, respectively.
-Polymorphism - 308G> TNFA gene affects the transcriptional activity of TNFB gene localized in the same cluster [24].
+Polymorphism - 308G> A of the TNFA gene also affects the transcriptional activity of the TNFB gene localized in the same cluster [14].

-Several SNPs of this gene are known, localized in the main one in the promoter region [33], the most studied of which is the -308G / A polymorphism of the promoter region of the TNF-A gene.
-Polymorphism of the TNF- $\alpha$ gene at positions -308, -238, -863 of the promoter region affects the expression of TNF- $\alpha$ and is involved in the pathogenesis of many infectious diseases.
-For example, allele - 863A of TNF- $\alpha$ gene is associated with Crohn's disease [27] and human T-lymphotropic virus type I [29].
-The results of studies of the involvement of the TNF- $\alpha$ polymorphic gene in the outcomes of acute hepatitis C are controversial, which may be due to different ethnicity of patients, as well as different sample sizes.
-There is a hypothesis that TNF- $\alpha$ can serve as a prognostic marker of HCV outcomes.
+Several SNPs of this gene are known, localized in the main one in the promoter region [18], the most studied of which is the -308G / A polymorphism of the promoter region of the TNF-A gene.
+Polymorphism of the TNF- α gene at positions -308, -238, -863 of the promoter region affects the expression of TNF- α and is involved in the pathogenesis of many infectious diseases.
+For example, allele - 863A of TNF- α gene is associated with Crohn's disease [13] and human T-lymphotropic virus type I [25].
+The results of studies of the involvement of the TNF- α polymorphic gene in the outcomes of acute hepatitis C are controversial, which may be due to different ethnicity of patients, as well as different sample sizes.
+There is a hypothesis that TNF- α can serve as a prognostic marker of HCV outcomes.
 It is known that the incidence of spontaneous HCV clearance is different among Caucasians and Africans.
-In individuals of the Negroid race, the -863A allele of the TNF- $\alpha$ gene is associated with HCV clearance; in addition, the wild-type -863C / -308G haplotype correlates with the persistence of viral infection, although no such relationships were found among the Caucasians [31].
-The -863A allele of the TNF-A gene promoter is also associated with viral clearance in HCV patients among the Sicilian population [54, 63].
-The involvement of the -308 and -238 polymorphisms of the TNF-A elimination gene of HSV has not been established [17].
+In individuals of the Negroid race, the -863A allele of the TNF- α gene is associated with HCV clearance; in addition, the wild-type -863C / -308G haplotype correlates with the persistence of viral infection, although such relationships were not found among the Caucasians [47].
+The -863A allele of the TNF-A gene promoter is also associated with virus clearance in HCV patients among the Sicilian population [19].
+The involvement of the -308 and -238 polymorphisms of the TNF-A gene in the elimination of HCV in individuals of the Caucasian race has not been established [7].

-Thus, differences in the allele frequencies of the gene IL-4 (C589T), IL-10 (G1082A), TNF $\alpha$ (G308A) were revealed between patients with chronic hepatitis C and healthy individuals in an ethnically homogeneous group of residents of the Odessa region.
-In the same study, the association of polymorphic markers of the gene IL-10 (G1082A), IL-4 (C589T) and TNF $\alpha$ (G308A), which are located in the promoter regions, with the degree of liver fibrosis in CHC patients was established [14].
+Thus, differences in the allele frequencies of the gene IL-4 (C589T), IL-10 (G1082A), TNF α (G308A) were revealed between patients with chronic hepatitis C and healthy individuals in an ethnically homogeneous group of residents of the Odessa region.
+In the same study, the association of polymorphic markers of the gene IL-10 (G1082A), IL-4 (C589T) and TNF α (G308A), which are located in the promoter regions, with the degree of liver fibrosis in CHC patients was established [33].